LegoStormtroopr/legostormtroopr.github.io/_posts/2016-05-06-limiting-objects-in-django.md

 ---
-title: Limiting the number of objects in a django database
+title: Limiting the number of objects for a model in a django database
 author: Samuel Spencer
 layout: post
 categories: